asyncgui/asyncgui/sphinx/tips.rst

 -------------------------

 If this type of error occurs in your program, try explicitly canceling the corresponding 'root' task.
-All instances of :class:`asyncgui.Task` returned by :func:`asyncgui.start` are considered 'root' tasks.
+All the :class:`asyncgui.Task` instances returned by :func:`asyncgui.start` are 'root' tasks.
-You should identify the relevant one from the error message and then use :meth:`asyncgui.Task.cancel` to terminate it.
+You should identify the relevant one from the error message and then call :meth:`asyncgui.Task.cancel` to terminate it.

+.. note:: Calling :func:`asyncgui.start` multiple times results in multiple task trees.

 ----------------------
 Structured Concurrency